ride90/gpt-cli/README.md

 # gpt-cli
 Simple command line ChatGPT helper.
 You can ask ChatGPT directly from your terminal emulator and get ready to execute command as a reply.
-Tool sends additional instructions and information about your shell/OS.
-It'll help chatGPT to result with ready to run command.
+The tool sends additional instructions and information about your shell/OS.
+It'll help chatGPT to reply with ready to run command.

-Examples:
+### Examples:

 ```shell
 gptc "see all java processes"